Leadership

 Rwanda: Operations

-The Rwanda Operations team focuses on the materials required for a smooth implementation of the project, such as the Bill of Materials, Assessment Checklists, Pre and Post Trip Planning, and Operations & Maintenance Manuals.
+The Rwanda Operations team focuses on the materials required for a smooth implementation of the project, such as the bill of materials, assessment checklists, pre and post-trip planning, and operation & maintenance manuals.

 Louisiana: Long-Term